-The genetics questions you
+The genetics questions you actually wonder about,

 answered by people who actually know.